soruma/create-amazon-connect-resource/packages/amazon-connect-content/README.md

-# Welcome to your CDK TypeScript project
+# Amazon Connect content stack

 This is a blank project for CDK development with TypeScript.